 How to tell if your propane tank is expired and what to do next

 Propane tanks are incredibly resilient, built to safely contain liquid propane gas stored under pressure while also standing up to extreme weather and elements.
-But even the sturdiest tank has a shelf life, and as such must be periodically reviewed and inspected for signs of weakness or deterioration.
+But even the sturdiest tank has a shelf life, and as such must be periodically reviewed and inspected.

 How long are propane tanks good for?